Comparison Skyworth 55Q3 vs Skyworth 55G7

 — PLS.
 In fact, it is one of the varieties of the IPS matrices described above, developed by Samsung.
 According to the manufacturer, in such matrices it was possible to achieve higher brightness and contrast than in traditional IPS, as well as to slightly reduce the cost.

-NanoCell.
+— NanoCell.
 Matrix based on quantum dots.
 This type of matrix is used in LG TVs and was first introduced in 2017.
 NanoCell matrices use the structure of classic LCD displays.
 But unlike the latter, they use so-called quantum dots instead of the classic general backlight, which provide monochromatic light.
 NanoCell technology reduces power consumption while increasing colour gamut and viewing angle.
 It is worth noting separately that NanoCell matrices are not the only ones using quantum dot technology.
 Similar solutions are offered by: Samsung (QLED matrix), Sony (Triluminos matrix), Hisense (ULED).

-This feature is only found in models with 4K screens and above (see "Resolution").
-It allows to increase the resolution of the original image to 4K (3840x2160), if it is initially lower — for example, to view a movie in 4K that was originally recorded in Full HD (1920x1080).
-This is not just about “stretching” the image to fill the screen (all TVs are capable of doing this), but about special processing, due to which the actual video resolution is increased.
-Of course, such video will still be inferior to content originally recorded in 4K; however, upscaling provides a noticeable improvement in quality over the raw signal.
+Upscaling to 4K allows you to increase the resolution of the original “picture” to 4K (3840x2160), if it was initially lower - for example, viewing a movie in 4K that was originally recorded in Full HD (1920x1080).
+In this case, we are not just talking about “stretching” the image to fill the entire screen (all TVs are capable of doing this), but about special processing, thanks to which the actual video resolution is increased.
+Of course, such video will still be inferior to content originally recorded in 4K; however, upscaling provides a noticeable improvement in quality compared to the raw signal.

 Brightness